MicrosoftDocs/playfab-docs/playfab-docs/features/automation/actions-rules/bulk-actions-for-an-entire-player-segment.md

 ms.localizationpriority: medium
 ---

-# Bulk Actions for an Entire Player Segment
+# Bulk Actions for an entire Player Segment

 This tutorial walks you through the steps needed to create a **Task** to perform one or more actions on every **Player** in a **Segment**.